XDynames/SAI-app/README.md

 </details>

 ## Running SAI
 Run `./SAI` while inside the checkouted folder.
-This will automatically open a webpage in your browser where you can view and use the application
+This will automatically open a webpage in your browser where you can view and use the application.

-When using CPU only measurement time has been measured at 60-6 seconds per image, this is also dependant on image resolution In GPU accelorated mode this time drops to 0.8-0.2 seconds per image
+When using CPU only measurement time has been measured at 60-6 seconds per image, this is also dependant on image resolution.
+In GPU accelorated mode this time drops to 0.8-0.2 seconds per image.

 ## Referencing
 If you use SAI as part of your work please cite us: